skoppe/private-dub/README.md

 Instructions are coming...

+> NOTE: The application provides no SSL.
+It is recommended to run it behind a reverse proxy that provides SSL termination (e.g. nginx).

 ## Credendials

 If you have repositories on your VCS that have limited access, you need pass credentials.